laurawpaaby/EduChatEval/README.md

 ## 🚀 Overview

-This package provides an evaluation framework for analyzing interactions between students and LLM-based tutors through classification, simulation, and visualization tools.
+This package offers a framework for researchers to map and quantify interactions between students and LLM-based tutors in educational settings.
+It supports structured, objective evaluation through classification, simulation, and visualization tools, and is designed for flexible use across tasks of any scale.
+The framework accommodates both researchers analyzing pre-collected, annotated data and those starting from scratch, providing modular support through each step of the evaluation process.

 The package is designed to: